munificent/craftinginterpreters/book/types-of-values.md

 <aside name="equal">

-Some languages have "implicit conversions" where values different types may be considered equal if one can be converted to the others' type.
+Some languages have "implicit conversions" where values of different types may be considered equal if one can be converted to the others' type.
 For example, the number 0 is equivalent to the string "0" in JavaScript.
 This looseness was a large enough source of pain that JS added a separate "strict equality" operator, `===`.

-PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian Elder God to destroy the mind.
+PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian Eldritch God to destroy the mind.

 Most dynamically-typed languages that have separate integer and floating point number types consider values of different number types equal if the numeric